The average American household currently carries a balance of $5,700 in credit card debt. Where do you fit into that worrisome statistic?

 Are you carrying too many credit cards with high interest rates?
 Are you ready to tackle your debt and gain control over your finances?

-Balance transfer cards can help.
+While many will turn to personal installment loans to help pay it off, balance transfer cards can help.
 Let’s get into what you need to know.

 What Does Balance Transfer Mean?

 A balance transfer simply refers to transferring your high-interest debt from one credit card to another card with lower interest.

 When planned appropriately, this strategy should help you pay less in interest overall.
 This means you’ll pay more towards the principal payment.
 In the long run, this results in you squashing down your debt faster!

 Balance Transfer Fees

 Most balance transfers require a transfer fee.
 This ranges anywhere between 3%-5% of the total amount you intend to transfer.

 At first, this may seem like a steep fee.
 However, when you compare it to interest over the long term, you usually end up saving money.
 You should compare the initial transfer fee to what you would pay in monthly interest.